 Enter How to Increase your Standup Paddle Performance: From Beginner to Elite, Suzie’s fantastic book that puts together massive amounts of information on her website, and then some, all in a large format that is a pleasure to read, and in a voice that is down to earth, encouraging, supportive and motivating, just like she is.

-We’ve all read our share of fitness books or nutrition how-to’s.
-If you’re anything like me, you rarely finish or don’t often get good information to take away and repeatedly come back to – because either the language is too high and mighty or scientific, goes above or below your interest or skill level or stops just short of giving you what you are really looking for.
+We’ve all read our share of fitness books or nutrition how-tos.
+If you’re anything like me, you rarely finish or don’t often get good information to take away and repeatedly come back to – because either the language is too high and mighty or scientific, goes above or below your interest or skill level, or stops just short of giving you what you are really looking for.
 Whether you are a beginner who wants to get in better shape or an advanced racer who wants to kick it up a notch, Suzie’s book is spot on.
-It’s well-organized, it give tips and advice for each level of paddle skill and most importantly it’s written in conversational tone that keeps it light, simple and to the point, but without dumbing things down.
+It’s well-organized, it gives tips and advice for each level of paddle skill, and most importantly it’s written in a conversational tone that keeps it light, simple, and to the point, but without dumbing things down.